Auto enrolment in eight simple steps

-Auto-enrolment can seem complicated, especially if you’re new to workplace pensions.
-We’ve created this simple 8-step guide to explain what you need to do and when – from the first decisions right up to your staging date and beyond.
+Auto enrolment can seem complicated – especially if you’re new to the world of workplace pensions.
+But it doesn’t need to be a challenge.
+We’ve created this simple eight-step guide to help you navigate auto enrolment, explaining what you need to do and when, from setting up the scheme to your staging date and beyond.

-As soon as possible.
-Ideally four months or more before your staging date
+When?
+As soon as possible – ideally four months or more before your staging date.

 - Check your staging date

 - Confirm an employer contact with The Pensions Regulator

 On this date, you’ll need to have a workplace pension scheme in place.
 You’ll also need to assess your workforce to see who you need to enrol into the scheme.

 As part of step one, you’ll also need to confirm an employer contact with The Pensions Regulator.
 This should be the owner or most senior person in your business, as it’s their responsibility to make sure you comply with auto enrolment.
 The Pensions Regulator will send letters to the employer contact at your business to keep everyone up to date with tasks that have to be completed.

 Step two: Set up your workplace pension scheme

 When?
 Ideally two months before your staging date

 In the months leading up to your staging date, you’ll need to make some important decisions and apply for your workplace pension scheme.
 You’ll need to think about: